jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/ecommerce-checkout.md

 ## Conclusion

 For **Complex Business Logic (like Checkout)**:
-- **awaitly** is the winner for **DX**.
+- **Awaitly** is the winner for **DX**.
 The automatic error inference and linear async/await syntax match how most developers think about business processes.
 - **Effect** is the winner for **Performance/Safety**.
 Structured concurrency ensures no wasted resources on failure.
 - **Neverthrow** is solid but gets verbose with complex variable dependencies.